m3asfour/CMSC6950_Project/README.md

 ## 2. Build from Makefile
+#### First make sure you are in the project's directory.
 ```
 make
 ```
-* You can also delete all temporary files using
+* You can also delete all temporary files using, but keeps the report, the .h5 model, and the figures
     ```
     make clean
     ```
-* or delete all generated files (temporary, figures, report)
+* or delete all generated files (returns the repo to its original state)
   ```
   make reset
   ```